 The Texas Health and Human Services Commission is offering a new way to serve people who are eligible for both Medicare and Medicaid, known as dual eligibles.
 The goal of the project is to better coordinate the care those dual eligible members receive.

-Beginning April 1, 2015, dual eligible members in the six demonstration counties will be passively enrolled into a Medicare-Medicaid plan, following a notification process, which is explained below.
-The letters explain the project and identify the Medicare-Medicaid plan the member will be enrolled in if the member takes no action.
-The plan will provide the member the full array of Medicaid and Medicare services, integrating acute care and long term services and supports.
+Beginning April 1, 2015, dual eligible members in the six demonstration counties were passively enrolled into a Medicare-Medicaid plan, following a notification process, explained below.
+The notification process involves letters sent to members to explain the project and identify the Medicare-Medicaid plan the member was enrolled in if the member takes no action.
+The Medicare-Medicaid plan provides the member the full array of Medicaid and Medicare services, integrating acute care and long term services and supports.

 - Make it easier for clients to get care.